pygy/TOML.jl/README.md

 ...should be written for people, to read, and only incidentally for lawyers, to prosecute.

-See LICENSE and ATONEMENT, respectively :-)
+Thus, Romantic WTF and MIT, respectively.